 Examination of the drainage angle

-This is performed by anaesthetizing the eye with drops and placing a contact lens on the eye which allows your Ophthalmologist to directly see in the angle between the cornea and iris to see if it is open or closed and to examine the trabecular meshwork where the aqueous fluid drains out of the eye
+This is performed by anaesthetising the eye with drops and placing a contact lens on the eye which allows your Ophthalmologist to directly see the angle between the cornea and iris to see if it is open or closed and to examine the trabecular meshwork where the aqueous fluid drains out of the eye.

 Central corneal thickness measurements (corneal pachymetry)

-This is performed by anaesthetizing the eye with drops and placing a small ultrasonic probe on the centre of the cornea for a few seconds.
+This is performed by anaesthetising the eye with drops and placing a small ultrasonic probe on the centre of the cornea for a few seconds.
 Such measurements can help the Ophthalmologist verify the accuracy of the intraocular pressure values obtained by tonometry.
-If the cornea is thicker than usual the pressure can be overestimated i.e measured as falsely high.
-Similarly if the cornea is thin the pressure can be underestimated.
+If the cornea is thicker than usual the pressure can be over-estimated i.e measured as falsely high.
+Similarly if the cornea is thin, the pressure can be underestimated.

 All day measurements of intraocular pressure (phasing)

-A quick and painless scan can be performed of the optic nerve using various specialized scanning systems including Heidelberg Retinal Tomography (HRT) and Optical Coherence Tomography.
-This can produce a high accurate 3-D image of the optic nerve and can be a useful monitoring tool in selected patients.
+A quick and painless scan can be performed of the optic nerve using various specialised scanning systems including Heidelberg Retinal Tomography (HRT) and Optical Coherence Tomography.
+This can produce a high accurate 3-D image of the optic nerve and can be a useful monitoring tool.

 Treatment of Open-angle Glaucoma